WebAssembly/spec/spectec/test-prose/TEST.md

 - the function (FUNC x (LOCAL t)* expr) is valid with the function type t_1* -> t_2* if:
   - the function type C.TYPES[x] exists.
   - C.TYPES[x] is t_1* -> t_2*.
+  - For all t in t*:
+    - the value type t is not BOT.
   - Under the context C with .LOCALS appended by t_1* :: t* and .LABELS appended by [t_2*] and .RETURN appended by ?(t_2*), the expression expr is valid with the result type t_2*.

 Global_ok